gengeomergence/GenArt/README.md

 DESCRIPTIONS OF FILES:

 ## PerlinBrushStroke:
-  > basically rotational perlin noise.
+  > Basically rotational perlin noise.
 Spend some time messing with the settings,
   > there are so many different results that can come from this simple code

 ## noiseObject:
-  > this sketch uses bezier curves and perlin noise to generate symmetrical objects with bezier curves shooting out,
+  > This sketch uses bezier curves and perlin noise to generate symmetrical objects with bezier curves shooting out,
   > not really sure how to explain it, best to experiment with it

 ## SeaCreatures:
-  generate perlin noise shapes that resemble life, specifically alien ocean life.
-Designed to look like infrared images taken from an ocean world somewhere in the cosmos.
-Almost completely generative
+  > Generate perlin noise shapes that resemble life, specifically alien ocean life.
+  > Designed to look like infrared images taken from an ocean world somewhere in the cosmos.

-## SimplePCreature:
-  smaller simplified version of SeaCreatures

 ## SinTanPerlinExperiment:
-  another very simple code that has many different results, depending on the settings.
-Generates interesting forms with a characteristic falling sand effect
+  > Another very simple code that has many different results, depending on the settings.
+  > Generates interesting forms with a characteristic falling sand effect